IRS Streamlined Filing Compliance Procedures

 - Pay all necessary taxes and penalties

-Eligibility for the Streamlined Procedures
+Who is Eligible for the Streamlined Procedures

 While the eligibility requirements vary between the two streamlined programs, there are some general consistencies: